microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 - DisplayVersion
   - Displayed in the Control Panel's Add & Remove Programs page (ARP) and/or Apps and features Settings page (ANF).
   - Should not be used if it's always equal to PackageVersion.
-  - Must be unique per package. if multiple versions are sharing the same DisplayVersion, we may only keep the 'latest' one in the repo.
+  - Must be unique per version. if multiple versions are sharing the same DisplayVersion, we may only keep the 'latest' one in the repo.
 - Package Familyname (MSIX)
+  - This isn’t a valid AppsAndFeaturesEntry field and can only be used outside of the AppsAndFeaturesEntries.
-- ProductCode & Upgradecode (MSI)
+- ProductCode & UpgradeCode (MSI)
   - The ProductCode can be at any level, but UpgradeCode can only be used in AppsAndFeaturesEntries.
+  - Exe's should also have product codes.
+Even though they aren’t contained in the file the same way an MSI has it defined in the database, the registry key the EXE writes into defines the product code,

 ### 4 main use cases: